 Sending a single, bulk email to hundreds or thousands of people with whom you have a tenuous connection was a common email marketing practice for many years.
 Unfortunately, the development of the internet has rendered this tactic as akin to using a ton of dynamite to smash a single ceramic vase; it gets the job done, but you could have just used a rock and you end up looking sort of silly.

-Emails with little consideration for their nuances of their audience tend to fall on deaf ears in an increasingly diverse marketplace.
+This is one of the most basic email marketing campaign tips we could give you: emails with little consideration for their nuances of their audience tend to fall on deaf ears in an increasingly diverse marketplace.
 Add to that the steadily increasing amount of emails people receive every day, and you need to make sure you’re doing something to stand out if you want to have the faintest hope of keeping your target audience’s attention.

 Business Emails sent per day, courtesy of campaignmonitor.com